 We have many customers ask us: What exactly is seagrass??

-between the monsoon rains and the water hyacinth plant, more commonly called "seagrass."
+the monsoon rains and the water hyacinth plant, more commonly called "seagrass."
 Due to surmounting obstacles, the

 availability of QUALITY seagrass furniture in the United States has become not only difficult to find, but pricey.
 But...oh

 how wonderful it is, once it makes its way to your space for all to enjoy.
-It is a conversation piece, for
+It is a conversation piece, for sure!

 It is important to understand how the monsoons play a role in this process of making seagrass furniture.
 Monsoons are

-from the snow melting in the Himalayans.
+the snow melting in the Himalayans.
 This moisture fills the cold air and comes zooming down, picking up moisture from the

 Indian Ocean, and everything spins creating and resulting in monsoon torrential rains.
 When this part of the world is

-experiencing winter, the U.S. is experiencing summer, as Indonesia is below the equator, therefore opposite to
+experiencing winter, the U.S. is experiencing summer, as Indonesia is below the equator, therefore opposite to the northern

-flood.
-They are not only unpredictable, but can be extremely destructive yet on the other hand, also benefit the
+They are not only unpredictable, but can be extremely destructive yet on the other hand, also benefit the production of

-Just as coffee brokers fly to different parts of the world to select the best grade of coffee, seagrass is also priced by the
+Just as coffee brokers fly to different parts of the world to select the best grade of coffee beans, seagrass is also priced by

 dark natural colors in the bundles).
 We send our brokers to buy the best quality seagrass used to make our furniture.